A guide to the best Zendesk Shopify plugins in 2026

 How to choose the right Zendesk Shopify plugins

-Feeling a bit lost in all the options?
-Here’s a simple way to think about it and make the right call for your store.
+If you're evaluating your options, here’s a simple way to make the right call for your store.

 -

 Define your goal: What are you actually trying to do?
-Are you just looking to give agents some basic order info (Type 1)?
-Are you trying to speed up manual agent tasks like refunds (Type 2)?
-Or is your main objective to automate resolutions and actually reduce your ticket volume (Type 3)?
+Are you looking to give agents essential order info (Type 1)?
+Are you trying to speed up manual agent tasks (Type 2)?
+Or is your main objective to automate resolutions and reduce your ticket volume (Type 3)?
 Your answer will point you in the right direction.

 -